Passport to English Logo

 claim

-Here again is the conversation between Mrs. Peters and Officer Stevens.
-Read the three police reports that follow and identify which one is correct.
+The conversation between Mrs. Peters and Officer Stevens is reproduced below.
+Read the three reports that follow the dialogue and identify which one is correct.

 OFFICER STEVENS – Thanks for coming in to the station Mrs. Peters.
 We need to get a report on what you saw during the traffic accident.